 Durability

-Generally solid for hobby and occasional professional use; users report reliable performance when air quality and duty cycle needs are respected, but continuous heavy work will increase wear.
+Solid for hobby use.
+Users report reliable performance when air quality needs are respected.
+Continuous heavy work will increase wear.

 Key Benefits

-- Includes torch, hoses, regulator and basic consumables for quick start
+- Includes torch, hoses, regulator, and basic consumables.

-- Good 220V performance for clean cuts on common shop metals
+- Good 220V performance for clean cuts on common metals.

 Rating: 4.4 (total: 29+)